 The Coventry, Solihull and Warwickshire Resilience Team

-Solihull Council’s emergency planning function is carried out by the Coventry, Solihull and Warwickshire Resilience Team.
+Emergency planning in Solihull is carried out by the Coventry, Solihull and Warwickshire Resilience Team.
 Visit their website to find out about the types of emergencies we plan for and what steps you can take to be better prepared.

 An emergency can occur at any time without warning and have adverse effects on the people and environment of Solihull, this could include: